 - An Andes kitchen storer for all our bamboo crockery and kitchen stuff.

 - Protective bits for the bumper (VW), rubbing strips (VW), stick-on bits from Halfords for the wing mirrors

 - A small ceramic fan heater (we didn’t get parking heaters).
 The Anna fan heaters are slim and stylish with a choice of 700 and 1200W output, plus tip-over protection.
 An option we’re currently trying is the oil-free Eco Chico Dimplex – because it’s fast to heat, small, light and safe to leave on overnight.

 - A super-quiet Igenix 1-litre electric kettle.
 Fits in the panel area behind the passenger seatort the underseat drawer.

 - A Builder’s Brand 2m telescopic ladder – small, light and neat – for getting into the roof bed (though we’ve found that you can manage without unless you have an injury!) and getting access to the roofbars (that we haven’t bought yet!) and the fantastic Calitop.
-UPDATE: removed from our pack list as we never used it.

 - A Calitop roof cover – Excellent.
 Very easy to put on and take off because it comes in four separate sections.

 - Smart grey lino to protect the multiflex board (now that we’ve removed the mattress.

 The things that could be better, or need a solution